liukidar/pcx/README.md

 ## Environment in Docker with Dev Containers

 Run your development environment in a docker container.
-This is the most straightforward option to work with `pcax`, as the development environment is pre-configured for you.
+This is the most straightforward option to work with `pcx`, as the development environment is pre-configured for you.

-The `Dockerfile` is located in `pcax/docker`, with the `run.sh` script that builds and runs it.
+The `Dockerfile` is located in `pcx/docker`, with the `run.sh` script that builds and runs it.
 You can play with the `Dockerfile` directly if you know what you are doing or if you don't use VSCode.
-If you want a fully automated environment setup, then forget about the `pcax/docker` directory and read on.
+If you want a fully automated environment setup, then forget about the `pcx/docker` directory and read on.

 **Warning**: This image should run on CUDA 12.2 or later, but not earlier.
 Make sure that your `nvidia-smi` reports CUDA >=12.2.
 If not, update the base `nvidia/cuda` image and the fix at the bottom in the `docker/Dockerfile` to use the same version of CUDA as your host does.